Ignasi Terraza

 Since 2009, he has appeared in performances and recordings with the Sant Andreu Jazz Band, a youth big band founded by Joan Chamorro in Barcelona, featuring multi-instrumentalists such as Andrea Motis, Rita Payés, and others.
 He is also a member of the Motis Chamorro Quintet, which includes Josep Traver and Esteve Pi.

 Terraza's 2009 recording, Plaça Vella (with the Josep Maria Farràs & Ignasi Terraza Trio), features two tracks with saxophonist Jesse Davis.

 In 2013, he premiered his Suit Miró at Washington's National Gallery of Art during a monographic exhibition on the Catalan artist Joan Miró, and the following year performed the suite at Madrid's Museo Reina Sofía on International Museum Day.

+Terraza has also composed music for theatre and television.
+Some examples are: the programme Una mà de contes, the film Ull per ull, the sound stories of COM Ràdio, and the musical El vestit de l'emperador, which was performed in the 2008 and 2009 seasons at the National Theatre of Catalonia and for which he was nominated for the Max Awards for best composer.
+On the other hand, in 2010, John Travolta's film From Paris with Love included a song from his album with saxophonist Toni Solà Night Sounds in the soundtrack.

+He also participated as an actor in the film Centaurs de la nit, which was released in 2025.